OlhaKobylianskaAlex/OlhaKobylianskaAlex/README.md

 <hr>

-## I am a Frontend.
+## I am a Frontend developer.
 Skilled in HTML, CSS, JavaScript, Typescript, Angular.
 Had experience of working in a team (in energy companies).
 I know English at the level В1, and keep improving my knowledge.

 <hr>